TheNickDeveloper/AutomationHelper/README.md

 # Automation Helper
 A web crawler tool which help users to catch the data table from website.
-Tech highlight: WPF Core, MVVM, Entity Framework, SQLite.
+Tech highlight: WPF Core, MVVM.

 ## Design
 1. MVVM design pattern by using Caliburn.Micro framework.
 2. Xunit apply for unit test.
-3. EF for Sqlite.

 ## Application UI